-The graduate certificate in Nursing Education is designed to prepare master’s-level nurses to be effective educators in the nursing profession.
-It also prepares them to be an agent of change in the delivery of healthcare, offering a focus in curriculum design, assessment, and teaching and learning practices.
+The graduate certificate in Nursing Education is designed to help prepare master’s-level nurses to be effective educators in the nursing profession.
+It also helps to provide them skills to be an agent of change in the delivery of healthcare, offering a focus in curriculum design, assessment, and teaching and learning practices.
 The coursework in this certificate program provides the academic preparation required for the Certified Nurse Educator professional certification available from the National League for Nursing.

 Upon successful completion of this certificate, the student will be able to:

 - Apply programmatic objectives to the nurse educator role in clinical or academic settings.

 - Create effective educational and curricular materials for a variety of audiences.

 - Evaluate effectiveness of teaching strategies and modalities.